pink-fairy-armadillo-ECRI/Renewable-Energy-Generation/README.md

 # GigawhatMap
-A small tool for viewing and comparing data on Renewable and Non-Renewable energy usage across the United States.
+A tool for viewing and comparing data on Renewable and Non-Renewable energy usage across the United States.

 <div align="center">
   <img alt="Demo Image #1" src="./client/assets/demo1.png">